nterms/yii2-redactor-charts/README.md

         'nterms\redactor\charts\ChartsRedactorPluginAsset' => [
             'depends' => [
                 'yii\imperavi\ImperaviRedactorAsset',
+                'nterms\redactor\charts\ChartjsAsset',
             ],
         ],
     ],
 ],
 ```

-This indicates that `ChartsRedactorPluginAsset` asset bundle depends on asset bundle of the widget, making it load assets in proper order.
+This indicates that `ChartsRedactorPluginAsset` asset bundle depends on
+asset bundle of the widget, making it load assets in proper order.
+Make sure you add `nterms\redactor\charts\ChartjsAsset` to the list as this overwrites the original list.

 ### Use with [yiidoc/yii2-redactor](https://github.com/yiidoc/yii2-redactor) - Not tested